mhrons/mhrons.github.io/docs/pv_smooth.md

 <figure markdown>
   ![IPLPF Costs](img/Accu_Rate_220404.png){ width="650"}
-  <figcaption>Table 3: Date 2022-04-04 stgrong insolation, strong intermittency</figcaption>
+  <figcaption>Table 3: Date 2022-04-04 high insolation, strong intermittency</figcaption>
 </figure>

 Maximum specific power from/to ESS calculated by \eqref{eq:6} is in the column "GI~ESS~".
 Difference between the maximum and minimum specific accumulated energy calculated by \eqref{eq:4} is in the column "ΔGX".
 Daily flow of the specific energy through ESS calculated by \eqref{eq:5} is in the column "Throughput".
 Global exposure of the plane of incidence is also displayed.